polarityio/polarity-csv-loader/README.md

 ./polarity-csv-loader.sh -username csv_loader --password password123 --url https://polarity.dev --directory /home/centos/upload-data --simulate
 ```

+Note that if it's the first time running the script, create a `completed` directory inside the directory specified with the `--directory` command.

 You can also pass the Polarity username and password via an environment file.
 To do this, copy the `.env.tmpl` file to a `.env` file which should be located at the top level of the `polarity-csv-loader` directory.
 Edit the `.env` file so that it contains your `POLARITY_USERNAME` and `POLARITY_PASSWORD` environment variables.

 The `.env` file should then have permissions changed on it so that it is only readable by `root` (or by the user that will be running the `polarity-csv-loader` script):